Hariom-Ingle/Hariom-ingle.github.io/README.md

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...
 🔭 I'm a Frontend Developer, crafted immersive and visually appealing user experiences.
+<br><br>
 🎓I'm pursuing a Computer Engineering degree at the Government College of Engineering, Yavatmal.
+<br><br>
 🎨 As a web developer, I am deeply passionate about crafting digital experiences that blend creativity and functionality seamlessly.
-I find immense satisfaction in transforming ideas into visually appealing and user-friendly websites.
-My enthusiasm for staying updated with the latest web technologies and constantly refining my coding skills reflects my commitment to delivering high-quality solutions.
-Each project is not just a piece of code; it's an opportunity to create something impactful, innovative, and tailored to meet users' unique needs.
-The dynamic nature of web development fuels my passion, and I am dedicated to pushing the boundaries of what is possible in the ever-evolving digital landscape.
+<br>I find immense satisfaction in transforming ideas into visually appealing and user-friendly websites.
+My enthusiasm for staying updated with the latest web technologies and constantly refining my coding skills reflects my commitment to delivering high-quality solutions. <br>I am dedicated to pushing the boundaries of what is possible in the ever-evolving digital landscape.
+<br><br>
  💡 I'm a firm believer in lifelong learning.
 Each day presents an opportunity to acquire new skills and deepen my understanding of evolving technologies.
+ <br><br>
 🛠️ My Skill Set:
 ```javascript
 const MySkillSet = {